patte/fly-tailscale-exit/README.md

 Sounds too good to be true.
 Well that's probably because it is.
 I compiled this setup as an excercise while exploring the capabilities of fly.io and tailscale.
 This is probably not what you should use as a serious VPN replacement.
 Go to one of the few trustworthy providers.
 For the reasons why this is a bad idea, read [below](#user-content-why-this-probably-is-a-bad-idea).

+Checkout gbraad's fork if you want to include squid, dante and gitpod https://github.com/spotsnel/tailscale-tailwings

 ![Screenshot](https://user-images.githubusercontent.com/3500621/129452513-52133b60-02b8-4ec8-9605-0a6e3a089f9e.png)